A Fully-autonomous Framework of Unmanned Surface Vehicles in Maritime Environments using Gaussian Process Motion Planning: GP-based Motion Planning in Various Complex Environments

 where $\theta(t)$ is a continuous-time trajectory function mapping a specific moment $t$ to a specific robot state $\theta$. $F[\theta(t)]$ is an objective function to find the best trajectory by minimising the higher-order derivatives of robot states (such as velocity and acceleration) and collision costs. $G_{i}[\theta(t)]$ is a task-dependent inequality constraint function and $H_{i}[\theta(t)]$ is a task-dependent equality constraint function that contain the desired start and goal robot states with specified configurations.

-As stated in \cite{mukadam2016gaussian}, by properly allocating the parameters of low-resolution states (defined as support states) and interpolating high-resolution states (defined as interpolated states), the computational cost of Gaussian Processes can be efficiently reduced and a continuous-time trajectory function represented by a Gaussian Process can be shown as:
+As stated in \cite{mukadam2016gaussian, meng2022anisotropic}, by properly allocating the parameters of low-resolution states with relatively large sample interval $\Delta t$ (defined as support states) and interpolating high-resolution states with relatively small sample interval $\Delta \tau$ (defined as interpolated states), the computational cost of Gaussian Processes can be efficiently reduced and a continuous-time trajectory function represented by a Gaussian Process can be shown as:

 where $\mu(t)$ is a vector-valued mean function and $K(t,t')$ is a matrix-valued covariance function.

 For the given optimization problem, the objective function is given as: